ibm-cloud-docs/devsecops/devsecops-configuring-syft-grype-scan.md

 ## Overview
 {: #cd-devsecops-syft-gryp-overview}

-With Code Risk Analyzer (CRA) being [deprecated](https://cloud.ibm.com/status/announcement?component=continuous-delivery&query=cra), Syft and Grype scans are alternatives that provide most of the CRA features.
+With Code Risk Analyzer (CRA) being [deprecated](https://cloud.ibm.com/status/announcement?component=continuous-delivery&query=cra), Syft and Grype scans are alternative that provide most of the CRA features.

 This scan is part of the compliance checks stage available in the PR (app-preview), CI and CC pipelines.
 {: note}